JumaKahiga/sendIT/README.md

 *Current version is only the UI*

+View hosted UI version [here](https://jumakahiga.github.io/sendIT/)

+**How to navigate through the UI version**
+1. Enter dummy registration details and click on the Register button.
+This should redirect you to the user Dashboard.
+2. Enter dummy login details and click on the Login button.
+This should redirect you to the user Dashboard.
+3. When you click on Logout on the Dashboard menu, it will redirect you to the Login page.
+4. To view the sample Order Details page for users, click on the Order No. on the first row of the first table (Order No. 106) on the Dashboard.
+5. To view the sample Order Details page for admin, click on the Order No. on the second row of the first table (Order No. 107) on the Dashboard.
+6. To view the sample User Profile page, click on the Recipient name on the first row of the first table (John Doe) on the Dashboard.

 # Current UI Features
 Users can create an account and log in.
 Users can create a parcel delivery order.